KiranKumar4225/Analysis-and-Verification-of-Concurrent-Systems/README.md

 # Analysis-and-Verification-of-Concurrent-Systems

+As part of the MSc Cyber security course, I have completed this module and its coursework has been uploaded.
+The description of this module is provided below.

 ## Introduction and Context
 This module will introduce you to the basic theory and principles of concurrent programming, their use in designing computer programs, with a special focus